MONTREAL Boys will be boys, as the adage goes, with their boisterous rough-and-tumble play so stereotypically male.

-Is it the doings of a primary sex hormone called testosterone, long associated with social dominance, virility and strength?
+Is it the doings of a primary sex hormone called testosterone, long associated with social dominance, masculinity and strength?

 Many scientists have explored the role of hormones and conduct, whether in school playgrounds, sports, war or bedrooms.

-The research with infant twins suggests that the environment plays a greater role than genes when it comes to testosterone levels.
+The research with infant twins suggests that the environment plays a more significant role than genes when it comes to testosterone levels.

-“The question is, when does that association startu” asked Tremblay, whose team looked at newborn babies of both sexes.
+“The question is, when does that association start” asked Tremblay, whose team looked at newborn babies of both sexes.

 “So if testosterone levels are genetically determined, then the identical twins would be more alike than the fraternal twins,” Tremblay explained.

-Researchers found that testosterone levels in infancy are not inherited genetically but rather are affected by environmental factors.
+Researchers found that testosterone levels in infancy are not inherited genetically but instead are affected by environmental factors.

 Contact Us Now